kayfuku/full-stack-web-app-2/README.md

 ## Deployment N/A

 ## Authors
-Yours truly, Coach Caryn
+kei (kayfuku) + Udacity

 ## Acknowledgements
-The awesome team at Udacity and all of the students, soon to be full stack extraordinaires!
+The awesome team at Udacity and peer students!